Linda Nicholls: Episcopal ministry

 Nicholls was consecrated a bishop on 2 February 2008.
 She served as a suffragan bishop in the Anglican Diocese of Toronto, Canada from 2008 to 2016: she was in charge of the Trent Durham area of the diocese.
 On 13 February 2016, she was elected coadjutor bishop of the Diocese of Huron – she was the first woman to be elected a bishop in the diocese – and she automatically succeeded to the role of diocesan Bishop of Huron on 1 November 2016, upon the retirement of Robert Bennett.

 On 13 July 2019, Nicholls was elected the first female Primate of the Anglican Church of Canada.
 She was installed as primate on 16 July during a service at Christ Church Cathedral, Vancouver.
+Nicholls retired on 15 September 2024, one month before reaching 70, the mandatory retirement age for bishops in the Anglican Church of Canada.
+She was succeeded by Anne Germond, Metropolitan of Ontario, as acting primate.